CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

 Remember common contract-law liabilities and remedies relevant to issuers, including damages, punitive damages, specific performance, declarations of voidness, and litigation costs.

-Study the corporate governance and ethics domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the corporate governance and ethics element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Analyze effective corporate governance components, including Board composition, Director qualifications, Board mandate, committee delegation, and segregation of duties.